patrnk/10_coursera/README.md

 Saves Coursera course info to xlsx file.

 Since it's way too long to process all the courses, the script takes the first 20 of them.
-This can be changed using `-n` switch.
+(This can be changed using `-n` switch).

 By default, the results are saved to `output.xlsx` file.
-Change this with `-f` switch.
+(Change this with `-f` switch).

 ### Usage example
 ```